The BodyCraft VR500 Rowing Machine is the top dog of BodyCraft’s three model line-up.

 The BodyCraft VR500 Rowing Machine is a combination of air and magnetic resistance.

-This combination allows for a stronger, smoother, and quieter rowing stroke than air-only or magnetic-only rowing machines.
+This combination allows for a stronger, smoother rowing stroke compared to air-only and magnetic-only rowing machines.

 The air resistance mechanism operates by first pulling the rowing handle and spinning the flywheel.

-As the flywheel spins faster, more air is brought into the flywheel housing and creates resistance against the fan.
+As the flywheel spins faster, more air is brought into the flywheel housing, creating resistance against the fan.

-The faster a user rows, the more resistance is generated.
-This allows for great high-end rowing resistance!
+The faster you row, the more resistance is generated.
+This allows for great high-end rowing resistance since there’s no limit (other than rowing speed) to how heavy the stroke can feel.

 Unlike air resistance, magnetic resistance will provide the same resistance level no matter how fast or slow you row.
-This is great for feeling strong resistance while rowing slow.
+This is great for feeling strong resistance while rowing slowly.

 Combining the two styles of rowing machine resistances allows for an extremely smooth and strong rowing stroke.